 Using Bootcamp for Creative Cloud

 You can use Bootcamp for Creative Cloud which is good news for Mac users that need to work in a Windows environment.
-We’ve tested Apple Bootcamp with Creative Cloud including Adobe CC, CC 2014 and CC 2015 versions with good results that are consistent across all these versions of the Adobe applications.
+We’ve tested Apple Bootcamp with Creative Cloud including Adobe CC 2019, and earlier versions dating back to CC 2017, CC 2015, CC 2014, and CC versions.
+Creative Cloud runs under Bootcamp and has provided stable with good results that are consistent across all these versions of the Adobe Creative Cloud applications.
 We’ve tested Bootcamp and Creative Cloud on iMacs, MacBooks, and the high-end Mac Pro, even using these systems when teaching Creative Cloud classes and workshops.